-Listed as a Fleet or Rental Fleet Vehicle
+Listed as a fleet or rental vehicle

 Make sure to check and see if the car you’re looking at has a history as a rental car before going on the market.

-If the car’s current title isn’t in the seller’s name, they’re not legally allowed to sell you the car.
+This is a huge red flag - If the car’s current title isn’t in the seller’s name, they’re not legally allowed to sell you the car.

 That’s why title history is an important part of any vehicle history report.
 Be aware of unlicensed vehicle dealers and individuals who flip cars for profit.
-They’re out there to make money by any means necessary and don’t care about selling properly-maintained cars.

-Lack of Vehicle Repair history
+Lack of repair or maintenance history

+If it’s not on the CarFax, ask the seller what mechanic they’ve used in the past.
 You should be able to access a vehicle’s records by calling or emailing the location where it was previously serviced.